-Cholesterol and triglycerides tests measure the amount of fats in your blood, including "good" (HDL) and "bad" (LDL) cholesterol.
+Cholesterol and triglycerides tests measure the amount of fats in your blood.
+This includes "good" (HDL) and "bad" (LDL) cholesterol.

-The following are general guidelines.
-Talk to your doctor about your target cholesterol levels.
-They may vary depending on your age, gender, health, and your risk for certain health problems.
-Your doctor may recommend the following levels:
+These are general guidelines.
+Talk to your doctor about your own target levels.
+Yours will depend on your age, sex, health, and risk for certain health problems.
+Your doctor may have you aim for these levels:

 The goal numbers for HDL and triglycerides can depend on your age and sex.